 An MLD that supports TID-to-link mapping negotiation has dot11TIDtoLinkMappingActivated equal to true and shall set to a nonzero value the TID-to-link Mapping Negotiation Support subfield in the (#16582)(#16857)MLD Capabilities And Operations subfield of the Basic Multi-Link element that it transmits.
 An MLD that does not support TID-to-link mapping negotiation has dot11TIDtoLinkMappingActivated equal to false and shall set the TID-to-link Mapping Negotiation Support subfield to 0.
 If the TID-to-link Mapping Negotiation Support subfield value received from a peer MLD is equal to 1, the MLD that initiates a TID-to-link mapping negotiation with the peer MLD shall send only the TID-to-link Mapping element where all TIDs are mapped to the same link set.
 If the TID-to-link Mapping Negotiation Support subfield value received from a peer MLD is equal to 3, the MLD that initiates a TID-to- link mapping negotiation with the peer MLD shall send the TID-to-link Mapping element where each TID is mapped to the same or different link set.
+An MLD that includes two TID-To-Link Mapping elements in a frame shall set the Direction subfield in one of the TID-To-Link Mapping elements to 0 and the Direction subfield in the other TID-To- Link Mapping element to 1, except during the transition of the TID-To-Link mapping where the AP advertises a future TID-To- Link Mapping element in addition to the ongoing one. (#18147)